JuliaDocs/Highlights.jl/docs/src/man/lexer.md

  */
 ```

-When this rule is successfully matched we, like in the previous example, create a new
+When this rule is successfully matched, like in the previous example, we create a new
 `COMMENT_MULTILINE` *token* and move passed the match.
-Instead of going back to the start
+Instead of going back to the start of
-of the current state though, we first enter a new state called `:multiline_comments`.
-Once
+the current state though, we first enter a new state called `:multiline_comments`.
+Once that
-that state returns then we jump back to the first rule of the `:root` state.
+state returns we then jump back to the first rule of the `:root` state.

 The last rule of the `:root` state isn't all that interesting: